 The reality: Elevators top the list of features buyers don’t want in the NAHB “What Buyers Really Want” report.
 They cost upwards of $25,000 to install, which requires sawing through floors, laying concrete, and crafting high-precision framing.
 And, at sales time, elevators can turn off some families, especially those with little kids who love to push buttons.

-The bottom-line: If you truly need help climbing stairs, you can install a chair lift on a rail system ($1,000-$5,000).
+The bottom-line: If you truly need help climbing stairs, you can install a chair lift on a rail system ($1,000 to $5,000).
 Best feature: It can be removed.

 5. Backup Power Generator